About the Awards

 -A broadcaster is the term used for any company, either state or privately owned, providing content to an audience.

 -Entrants may be asked to submit further information to support their entry.

--The closing date is 23:59 on Monday 15th July 2019.
+-The closing date has been extended to 17:00 on Monday 22nd July 2019.
 Any nominations after this date will not be accepted.

--The winners will be announced at an awards reception at NAB on Saturday 14th September 2019.
+-The winners will be announced at an awards reception at IBC2019 on Saturday 14th September 2019.